robrogers3/vue-single-select/README.md

 ## What It Does

-vue-single-select provides a **simple** interface to replace regular select elements with an auto-complete select like Chosen for jquery.
+vue-single-select provides a **simple** interface to replace regular select elements with an auto-complete select element like Chosen for jQuery.

 ## What It Does Not Do